 - any benefits, allowances or pensions

-You can email these documents to email@example.com or post them to us.
-If posting, we recommend you get a receipt of postage from the post office.
+If you decide to post your documents, we recommend you get a receipt of postage from the post office.

 Your council tax bill

 If you qualify, you'll receive a new bill with the reduction taken off the balance.

 Your bill will show the reduction for the whole year.
 This could change if your circumstances change throughout the year.